 Interserve- who work in the Middle East, North Africa and parts of Asia, providing support to local Christians and building relationships with non-Christians.
-Partner: Dr Felicity Mussell is an obstetrician at the Lamb Hospital in North-west Bangladesh.
+Partner: Matt & Andrea.

-We also support financially the local Schools Christian Assembly Team (SCAT), the Cross Cultural ministry (‘ACROSS’) and the York Road Project hostel for homeless people.
+We also support financially the local Schools Christian Assembly Team now known as Engage, the Cross Cultural ministry (‘ACROSS’) and the York Road Project hostel for homeless people.
 These organisations all work in the Woking.